drone-ah/wordsonsand/blog/_posts/2011-04-27-love-taoma.md

 there's another pack, also empty.
 I crumple them up and throw them into the corner of the room, atop the pile of crumpled up empty cigarette packets.

-Ah, here's a pack - it only has a few left, but I only need one\...
+Ah, here's a pack - it only has a few left, but I only need one...

-I take one out, and barely drape it over my lips\...
+I take one out, and barely drape it over my lips...
 The lighter, where the hell did I put the lighter - I pat myself down and notice I had left one in my trouser pocket.
 There benefits to having a number of lighters scattered all over the place, I think to myself.